-Again, not all grain-free dog food formulas are implicated.
-The problem appears to be with certain dog foods that are heavy in peas, lentils, chickpeas or potatoes (including sweet potatoes).
+Again, not all grain-free pet food formulas are implicated.
+The problem most often appears with certain dog foods that are heavy in peas, lentils, chickpeas or potatoes (including sweet potatoes).
 Taurine, basically an amino acid, is not present in vegetarian protein sources such as grains and legumes.

 “It seems that many diets that are on the market have gone the route of using a high degree of legumes in their diets — things like lentils and green peas,” Dr. Joshua Stern, DVM, PhD, DACVIM, told NewsRadio KFBK in an interview.